saycel/towers-of-power/AT_Commands_Lab.md

 # Use a button to send SMS.
 ![alt tag](https://github.com/saycel/towers-of-power/blob/master/Arduino_GSM_Button.png)

+1. Upload Arduino_AT_Command_Button.ino and see your button send a message.

 Portions of this documentation hwhere previously written by Benedetta Piantella and Kina Smith https://github.com/ITPNYU/TowersOfPower/tree/master/Arduino